openzipkin/brave/brave-impl/README.md

 threads.
 The ServerSpanThreadBinder allows you to bind the original span state to the new thread.
 See also the section below: 'brave and multi threading'.

-## about trace filters ##

-You might not want to trace all requests that are being submitted:

-*   to avoid performance overhead
-*   to avoid running out of storage

-and having a big enough sample might be good enough.

-A TraceFilter's purpose is to decide if a given request should get traced or not.
-Both the ClientTracer and ServerTracer take a List of TraceFilters which should be the same and before starting with a new Span they will check the TraceFilters.
-If one of the TraceFilters says we should not trace the request it will not be traced.

-The decision, should trace (true) or not (false), is taken by the first request and should be passed through to all subsequent requests.
-This has as a consequence that we either trace a full request tree or none of the requests at all which is actually good.

-There is a TraceFilter implementation that comes with brave-impl which is com.github.kristofa.braveFixedSampleRateTraceFilter.
-This TraceFilter is created with a fixed sample rate provided through its constructor.
-The sample rate can't be adapted at run time.
-Behaviour:

-*   sample rate <= 0 : Non of the requests will be traced.
-*   sample rate = 1 : All requests will be traced.
-*   sample rate > 1 : For example 3, every third request will be traced.

-If you want to use a TraceFilter implementation which allows adapting sample rate at run time see brave-tracefilters project which contains a TraceFilter with ZooKeeper support.

 ## brave and multi threading ##